TelemodemTI/dagserver/README.md

 ## Run as Container

-docker-compose.yml file is provided for running the server within a container environment.
+docker-compose.yml example file is provided for running the server within a container environment.

 ## License